How to Clear a Clogged Drain

-The main culprit in these situations is hair, especially of the long variety.
+The main culprit in these situations is hair, especially longer styles.
 "There's usually a cross under the drain stopper where hair tends to get stuck," Calabrese explains.
-If you can easily remove the drain stopper, he says that you can typically extract the blockage in just a few minutes with the help of needle nose pliers-tweezers work, too (just don't use them on your face without rinsing them first).
+If you can easily remove the drain stopper, he says that you can typically extract the blockage in just a few minutes with the help of needle nose pliers.
+(Tweezers work, too, just don't use them on your face without cleaning them first).
 On the other hand, if you remove the drain stopper and don't see a wad of hair in plain sight, it may have sunk into the depths of the pipes, making for a more difficult clog.
 While your first inclination may be to pour Drano down the hole and hope for the best, it's wiser to hold off.
 According to Calabrese, there are so many products out there that are chemical-based that either cause damage to the pipe system or end up burning your plumber when they go in to investigate.

 Instead, he suggests keeping your home stocked with a tub of Bio-Clean.
 "It's made with an all-natural enzyme that introduces a good bacteria into the drain system and it won't hurt the pipes at all," he explains, pointing out that it's so clean that the inventor actually drinks it!
 "It takes time to work as it eats at the buildup that's in the drain, but it's also a fantastic maintenance product."
 With that in mind, Calabrese says that once your drains are open, you can use Bio-Clean once a week or every couple of weeks to help keep them that way, all without killing fish or hurting the environment as a whole.

-If you have a basement floor drain that's acting up, Calabrese says it's time to bring out the baking soda and white vinegar again, only this time, with the help of a plunger.
+If you have a basement floor drain that's acting up, Calabrese says it's time to bring out the baking soda and white vinegar again—only this time with the help of a plunger.
 "Using a plunger can help because you can get great suction on a floor drain," he explains.
 Another option is to remove the floor drain grid altogether and shove a hose down it.
-"Take an old towel and a screwdriver and pack the towel around the hose so that the water doesn't squirt back out of the hole," Calabrese explains, noting that this will create a DIY pressure washer for the drain.
+"Take an old towel and a screwdriver and pack the towel around the hose so that the water doesn't squirt back out of the hole," Calabrese says, noting that this will create a DIY pressure washer for the drain.